Bubble bath: Aerated and carbonated baths – bubbles in water

 Bubbles in the water can be produced either by aerating it mechanically (in some cases using jets that also move the water) using equipment installed permanently or temporarily in a bathtub, hot tub, or pool, or by producing gas in the water in a bathtub through the use of effervescent solids.
 The latter can come as small pellets known as bath fizzies or as a bolus known as a bath bomb, and they produce carbon dioxide by reaction of a bicarbonate or carbonate with an organic acid.
 Fizzing bath products came into use as effervescent bath salts early in the 20th century; the bath bomb became a popular form late in that century.

 Bath fizzies are infeasible as liquids because of the inability to keep the mixture from reacting prematurely.
 This is a distinction from foam bath (see above) preparations, which may be supplied as liquids or solids.

 Machine-aerated baths originated in the early 20th century for therapeutic use, becoming more widely used with the introduction of the jacuzzi.
 Trends merged when the hot tub, which originally had still water, with its increasing popularity became more commonly a communal whirlpool bath.
 By the late 20th century jetted bathtubs had become popular for home installation.

 It is possible to produce baths with bubbles simultaneously in and on top of the water (as in a poured beer), but the combination has not been popular.
 Mechanical aeration of a foam bath may produce much more foam than is sought—the Internet is replete with first hand accounts and sometimes photographs of such experiences—and many mechanically aerated baths are hot tubs which are shared and not drained between uses and so are desired to be kept free of non-maintenance materials.
 Mechanically aerated baths for tissue debridement of burn victims typically have added anti-foaming agents to counteract the film-forming properties that some medicinal additives have as a side effect, but the anti-foam is sometimes omitted or reduced for children to give them more of a pleasant distraction during debridement.
 Bath fizzies that also foam tend to produce disappointingly little foam when allowed to do so from their own fizz, and aeration of the water loses the gas from the fizz.

 When the term "bubble bath" is encountered on the Internet referring to a gas-infused bath or pool, it is more often by a non-native user of English who may not be aware of its use to refer to foam baths (see above).
-In other languages the distinction is more likely to be kept by use of different words.
+In other languages the distinction is more likely to be kept by use of different words; for example in Dutch schuimbad refers to a bubble bath and bubbelbad refers to a jacuzzi which can produce bubbles on its own.